 The castle has been in the care of the National Trust since 1929, when it was given to the trust by Sir Noton Barclay to celebrate his year of office as Lord Mayor of Manchester.

 You can explore the Castle inside and out in all weather.
 Find your way from James and Margaret Dawson’s grand living spaces to narrow winding passages used by their servants.
 Rooms are empty of the original furniture but photographs taken by Beatrix Potter’s father helps you to imagine 19th-century life.

 Wander the Castle’s elaborate hall, rooms with towers, turrets and arrow slots.
-There’s plenty for younger visitors too – building cardboard castles, dressing up or following trails.
 You can enjoy a paddle by the lakeside before catching a boat back to Ambleside or Brockhole.

 The grounds are well worth visiting for the sake of the specimen trees – wellingtonia, redwood, gingkoa, weeping lime and varieties of beech.
 There is a mulberry tree planted by William Wordsworth in 1845 (see photo in Gallery below).
 Watbarrow Wood is the wooded bank between the castle and the lake, and has several pleasant paths leading through it to the water’s edge.
 There are spectacular views across Windermere.

 Over the last few years the grounds have been undergoing a major restoration by the National Trust, to try and restore them to how they would have looked when the house was built.
 This will give impressive views to Windermere lake from a variety of directions.

 There are more rooms open than before, free guided tours, and there is a cafe – run by the Tower Bank Arms of Near Sawrey.